deliveroo/deliveroo.engineering/_guidelines/active-record.md

 The "live" option might _look_ fast enough locally, because there's no competition for resources — but the complicated query causes a lot of locking, reads a lot of data, and is particularly hard to index well.

+Avoiding multi-table queries is _not_ premature optimisation as it usually also makes the code vastly simpler to read.

 ### Memory swapping